Scarabaeus1031/NEXAH/ARCHITECTURE/SYSTEM_STATE.md

 NEXAH is currently a:

-> **field-based structural analysis and navigation framework for dynamical systems**
+> **field-based structural analysis framework
+> with exploratory navigation capabilities for dynamical systems**

 It transforms: